erszcz/msc-thesis/dfly-multiboot.md

 kernel key1=val1 key2=val2 ...
 ```

-However, interpreting such a command line requires some logic in the
+Interpreting such a command line, however, requires some logic in the
 kernel aware of the convention.
 The logic could populate the kernel
-environment just as would `dloader` do.
+environment just as `dloader` would do.

 This code, though still coupled to the particulars of the bootloader
 which booted the kernel, is definitely out of scope of `locore.s`.
-Moreover, it would be unwise to write it in assembly if C is easily
+Moreover, it would be unwise to write it in assembly,
-available just a little later in the boot process.
+when C is easily available just a little later in the boot process.

 As described in the previous section, the contents of the command line
 passed by GRUB are stored safely into kernel memory in `locore.s`.
 However, the command line contents aren't interpreted until later in the
 boot process.
 Choosing the exact moment is a bit tricky.
 On the one hand,
 the support mechanism of the dynamic kernel environment must be setup already,
-on the other hand, the interpretation must be performed as early as possible
+on the other hand, the interpretation must be performed as early as possible,
 since other initializing subsystems might depend on the information passed
 on the command line.